Peru Hop Bus – Copacabana Bolivia – Cusco to La Paz

 5. Arriving in La Paz

 Our Peruvian bus guide gives instructions on how to proceed before he leaves us to the authorities in Copacabana, Bolivia.
-All passengers travelling from Cusco to La Paz will need to leave the Peru Hop bus and pass immigration on foot, walking the distance between official Peruvian and Bolivian ground.
-We get stamped out of Peru, exchange our remaining Peruvian soles to bolivianos and follow the stream to the Bolivian immigration.
+All passengers travelling from Cusco to La Paz must leave the Peru Hop bus and pass immigration on foot, walking the distance between official Peruvian and Bolivian grounds.
+We get stamped out of Peru, exchange our remaining Peruvian soles for bolivianos and follow the stream to the Bolivian immigration.

-The immigration procedure is slow for a bus full of people troubled by all the paperwork to be done.
-Finally through with the necessary stamps obtained in our passports, we rush to get seats together on one of the waiting buses – or at least seats on the same bus.
+The immigration procedure, with lots of paperwork, is slow for a bus full of people.
+Finally, with the necessary stamps obtained in our passports, we rush to get seats together on one of the waiting buses – or at least on the same bus.
 It seems to be in vain.
-The busses are filling up.
-It turns out that we will have to split between two buses until we reach Copacabana, Bolivia – which is actually not that far.
+The buses are filling up.
+We will have to split between two buses until we reach Copacabana, Bolivia – which is actually not that far.

-Despite a road blockade between Puno in Peru and Copacabana in Bolivia our bus company (in charge of the Bolivia Hop / Peru Hop buses) provides an amazing service to get all passengers going from Cusco to La Paz through to their destinations with a detour over the mountains, although with a 4-hour delay.
+Despite a road blockade between Puno in Peru and Copacabana in Bolivia, our bus company (in charge of the Bolivia Hop / Peru Hop buses) provides an excellent service to get all passengers going from Cusco to La Paz through to their destinations with a detour over the mountains, although with a 4-hour delay.

-Our stay in Copacabana is, due to the changed route, shortened accordingly.
+Our stay in Copacabana is shortened accordingly due to the changed route.
 We spend an intense hour in Copacabana buying snacks for the onward trip, having a long-awaited meal, taking photos at dusk and withdrawing Bolivian currency.
 Relieved, we get on the next bus scheduled at the fall of darkness.

-Anyway, before putting ourselves too comfortably in the seats, we do remember that in a short time we will have to get out again.
+Anyway, before putting ourselves too comfortably in the seats, we remind ourselves that, in a short time, we will have to get out again.
 The Strait of Tiquina is the narrow passage between the two parts of the Lake Titicaca where we will be crossing.
-For entertainment the guide puts a movie on, although with mixed success.
-The road in Bolivia is not extremely well maintained, and every time there is a bump, the screen goes black.
+As entertainment the guide puts a movie on, although with mixed success.
+The road in Bolivia is not particularly well maintained, and every time there is a bump, the screen goes black.

-To us it seems quite amazing that there is no bridge connecting the peninsula with mainland Bolivia at San Pedro.
-The stretches of road on both sides are actually part of an important route from Peru to La Paz on the other side.
-We do not believe our eyes when we then realise that our Bolivia Hop bus is going to be ferried over on kind of a flat barge.
-All passengers will, though, be transported in small motorboats, assumingly for security reasons.
+It seems somewhat surprising that no bridge connects the peninsula with mainland Bolivia at San Pedro.
+The stretches of road on both sides are part of an important route from Peru to La Paz on the other side.
+We do not believe our eyes when we realise that our Bolivia Hop bus will be ferried over on kind of a flat barge.
+All passengers will, however, be transported in small motorboats, assumingly for security reasons.

 Corruption Bolivia/your country